INSTAAR's 75th anniversary (1951-2026)

 Celebrate our anniversary, support INSTAAR, and look good doing it!

 Limited edition INSTAAR 75th merch, including t-shirts, totes, and stickers, will be released soon.
 Who knows, maybe we'll bring back the ol' surfing polar bear design too.
-For now, you can shop for INSTAAR merch here.
+For now, you can shop for limited INSTAAR merch here.
 But you must pickup your purchase at our front office until the new store launches.

 Climb with us!